 The Company has accounted for the acquisition of Uman as a purchase of a business under U.S. GAAP.
-Under the acquisition method of accounting, the assets and liabilities of Uman are recorded as of the acquisition date of July 1, 2019, at their respective fair values, and consolidated with those of the Company.
+Under the acquisition method of accounting, the assets and liabilities of Uman are recorded as of the acquisition date of July 1, 2019, generally at their respective fair values, and consolidated with those of the Company.
+Purchase consideration in excess of the amounts recognized for the net assets acquired was recognized as goodwill and is not expected to be tax deductible in any taxing jurisdiction.